Tyreitix/Cap-Sons-Database/README.md

 Find -> Customer: You are able to search a Customer's information based off of their Customer ID.

+Find -> Manages: You are able to search for the manager of a Staff Member.

+Find -> Customer Projects: You are able to search the project associated with a Customer.

 ------------------------------------------------------------------------------------------
                                       ADD
 ------------------------------------------------------------------------------------------